blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 }
 ```

 We specified the font, Georgia, but we also provided two fallback options.
 We specified Times New Roman as our second choice.
-Note that this one needs to be inside double quotes because the name has spaces.
+Note that this one needs to be inside quotes because the name has spaces.

 We use a CSS keyword, `serif`, for the third option.
 That tells the browser to use its default serif font, whatever that may be.
 Often, it will be Times New Roman.
 Other keywords you have available here are `sans-serif`, `monospace`, and `cursive`, [among others](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family#syntax)